FlipsideCrypto/sdk/python/README.md

-# ShroomDK Python SDK by Flipside Crypto
+# Python SDK for ShroomDK by Flipside Crypto

 Programmatic access to the most comprehensive blockchain data in Web3, for free. 🥳
 <br>